Signed in as:

 The Sun

-Remember to never look at the sun with a telescope, at worst you might blind yourself, at best you’ll melt your telescope!
+Remember: to never look at the sun with a telescope, at worst you might blind yourself, at best you'll melt your telescope!
 If you are interested in Solar viewing, speak to our members, we have special equipment to help you!
-If you do not have a solar scope, watch using Solar and Heliospheric Observatory (SOHO) or SDO.
+If you do not have a solar scope, you can watch using the Solar and Heliospheric Observatory (SOHO) or SDO.

 The Moon